-Stick with us!
-We’ve taken care of everything (but the bill!)
-Our Weekend in Edinburgh Itinerary has the perfect balance between the best of Edinburgh tourist attractions, stunning natural scenery, entertainment, shopping and locals-only hidden gems.
-It truly is the best way to make your way around this incredible city, so enjoy!
+Our Weekend in Edinburgh Itinerary has the perfect balance between the best of Edinburgh’s attractions, stunning natural scenery, entertainment, shopping and hidden gems.

-A note about pre-planning: Some of the suggestions here may require a little pre-planning (such as buying tickets for an attraction or booking a table for food in advance).
-We advise checking ahead with the venues beforehand.
+Please note that some of the suggestions here may require a little pre-planning (such as buying tickets for a show or booking a table for food).

 Friday (late) Morning